 High Rock Lake

-High Rock Lake occupies prime real estate in the midst of North Carolina’s wine country.
-Local vineyards rely on waters of the second largest lake in the state to harvest sweet muscadine grapes, and local fishermen flock to the water’s edge for a variety of fresh catches.
+High Rock Lake occupies prime real estate amid North Carolina’s wine country.
+Local vineyards rely on the waters of the second largest lake in the state to harvest sweet muscadine grapes, and local anglers flock to the water’s edge for various fresh catches.

 The Lake’s fishing acumen is known far and wide, leading to many Bassmaster Classic fishing derby competitions held at High Rock.
-Campgrounds are scattered across the shoreline, so you can set up your camp and get to fishing at first light.
+There are several campgrounds along the shoreline, so you can set up your camp and get to fishing at first light.

 There are no boat restrictions across the lake, and there are numerous put-in locations.
 If you want a laid-back destination with plenty of fish to catch, as well as a charming local scene, this second largest lake is the first lake in the hearts of many Carolinians.

 Head to this unique body of water for one-of-a-kind wildlife sightings for your next trip.
 Lake Waccamaw is a favorite resting spot for alligators, 52 species of fish, and many plants featured on the state’s rare plant list.
 Environmentalists designated the lake as a North Carolina state park that offers a primitive experience and lets explorers get further out there.

 All campsites are primitive, hike in locations.
 Stop by the visitors’ center to check out the exhibit hall and learn more about the area’s history.
 In here, you’ll find guidebooks that layout the various plant and animal species that call the area home, and you can spend the day seeing what kinds of critters pop up.

 This tiny space is the highest lake east of the Mississippi at 3,492 ft.
 A day in the boat on Lake Glenville will allow travelers to marvel at three waterfalls that feed into the alpine lake, only reachable by boat.